Characters of the Marvel Cinematic Universe: A–L: Emil Blonsky / Abomination

 Emil Blonsky (portrayed by Tim Roth), also known as the Abomination, is a British Royal Marine who is transformed into an atrocious humanoid creature with enhanced physiology and a deformed appearance as a result of being injected with an experimental version of the Super Soldier Serum, in conjunction with subsequent exposure to intense gamma radiation much like Bruce Banner himself years prior.

 S.H.I.E.L.D. was initially in charge of keeping Blonsky detained, in a cryo cell in Alaska; Phil Coulson once threatened to send Grant Ward to work there.
 Following S.H.I.E.L.D.'s collapse, Damage Control took over detaining him and placed Blonsky in a supermax prison in California.
 Post-Blip, Blonsky had gained control of himself on multiple levels, mellowing out and regaining his human form; after 14 years imprisoned, he was looking for parole.
 He asked for Jennifer Walters to be his lawyer and befriended her.
 He later moved to Kamar-Taj.

-As of 2025, the character has appeared in three projects: the films The Incredible Hulk (2008) and Shang-Chi and the Legend of the Ten Rings (2021); and the Disney+ series She-Hulk: Attorney at Law (2022).
-An alternate universe variant of Blonsky appeared in one project: the Disney+ animated series Marvel Zombies (2025).
+As of 2026, the character has appeared in three projects: the films The Incredible Hulk (2008) and Shang-Chi and the Legend of the Ten Rings (2021); and the Disney+ series She-Hulk: Attorney at Law (2022).
+An alternate universe variant of Blonsky appeared in one project: the Disney+ animated series Marvel Zombies (2025–present).

-Jeri and Roz Blood
+Jeri and Roz Blood / Blood Siblings

-Jeri Blood (portrayed by Zoe Terakes) and Roz Blood (portrayed by Shakira Barrera), also known as the Blood Siblings, are former athletes-turned-street fighters which were hired to work as enforcers for Parker Robbins's gang.
+Jeri (portrayed by Zoe Terakes) and Roz Blood (portrayed by Shakira Barrera), also known as the Blood Siblings, are former athletes-turned-street fighters which were hired to work as enforcers for Parker Robbins's gang.

-As of 2025, the characters have appeared in one project: the Disney+ series Ironheart (2025).
+As of 2026, the characters have appeared in one project: the Disney+ series Ironheart (2025).
+Barrera previously portrayed Agent King in the Marvel Television series Agents of S.H.I.E.L.D.

 Elsa Bloodstone

 Elsa Bloodstone (portrayed by Laura Donnelly) is the estranged daughter of Ulysses Bloodstone who dislikes her family's tradition of hunting monsters.

-As of 2025, the character has appeared in one project: the Disney+ special Werewolf by Night (2022).
+As of 2026, the character has appeared in one project: the Disney+ special Werewolf by Night (2022).

 Bloodstone family

 Ulysses Bloodstone (voiced by Richard Dixon) is Elsa Bloodstone's deceased monster-hunting father who originally wielded the Bloodstone and whose corpse was converted into an animatronic after his death.
 Verussa Bloodstone (portrayed by Harriet Sansom Harris) is a monster hunter, Ulysses' widow, and Elsa's stepmother.
 After her husband dies, she becomes the leader of his group of monster hunters.

-As of 2025, the characters have appeared in one project: the Disney+ special Werewolf by Night.
+As of 2026, the characters have appeared in one project: the Disney+ special Werewolf by Night.